These 100+ Cyber Monday deals have something for everyone on your shopping list

 KitchenAid Mini Stand Mixer: 32% off

 The head tilts back, making it easy to add ingredients.
-It’s lighter and more compact than a traditional KitchenAid mixer and is available in numerous colors.
+It’s lighter and more compact than a traditional KitchenAid mixer, and it is available in numerous colors.

 Sold by Amazon